 Results marked “Breakout” had a tremendous increase, probably because these topics are new and had few (if any) prior searches.”

 The description of Related Queries is similar to that of the Related Topics.

-Top queries are the most popular in general and Rising Queries are queries that are becoming popular.
+Top queries are generally the most popular searches.
+Rising Queries are queries that are becoming popular.

 There is a ton of traffic in Google Discover as well as in Google News.

-Knowing which days of the week interest spikes for a given topic can also help in planning when to publish certain kinds of topics so the content is right there when the audience is searching for it.
+Knowing which days of the week interest spikes for a given topic can help in planning when to publish certain kinds of topics, so the content is right there when the audience is searching for it.

 The Categories tab is important because it refines your keyword research to the correct context.

-By narrowing the Google Trends data by category, you will be able to find more accurate information related to the topics you are researching for content.
+By narrowing the Google Trends data by category, you will be able to find more accurate information related to the topics you are researching for content within the correct context.